bot-app/trading/docs/strategy-customization.md

     If you receive a warning like `WARNING - Using 3 calls to get OHLCV.
 This can result in slower operations for the bot.
 Please check if you really need 1500 candles for your strategy` - you should consider if you really need this much historic data for your signals.
     Having this will cause Freqtrade to make multiple calls for the same pair, which will obviously be slower than one network request.
     As a consequence, Freqtrade will take longer to refresh candles - and should therefore be avoided if possible.
-    This is capped to 5 total calls to avoid overloading the exchange, or make freqtrade too slow.
+    This is capped to 5 total calls to avoid overloading the exchange, or make trading too slow.

 !!!
 Warning
     `startup_candle_count` should be below `ohlcv_candle_limit * 5` (which is 500 * 5 for most exchanges) - since only this amount of candles will be available during Dry-Run/Live Trade operations.